edusouzaxx/english-public/11-welcome-presentation.md

 ---

 ### **7. Open for Questions or Discussions**
-Create space for your colleagues to engage with you.

 > “That’s a little about me, my career path, and what I hope to bring to the team.
-> I’d love to hear from you and your perspectives—how I can make the transition smoother, where the team feels my skills can add the most value, or any advice you might have for starting well in this role.
+> I’d love to hear from you and your perspectives—how I can make the transition smoother,
+> where the team feels my skills can add the most value,
+> or any advice you might have for starting well in this role.
-> Thank you for your time, and I’m looking forward to working with all of you.”
+> Thank you for your time,
+> and I’m looking forward to working with all of you.”

 ---

 ### **8. Closing**
-Conclude your presentation with positivity and gratitude.

 > Once again, thank you for the welcome and for trusting me with this opportunity.
 > I’m excited to get started, contribute to our projects, and learn from all of you.
-> Here’s to a successful journey ahead together.”
+> I hope we have a successful journey together.

 ---